 Humans have a strong sense of self-preservation; such an automatic tendency toward self-defense.
 Some view the events going on in the middle-east and are quick to criticize the actions of the Israelis.
 I wonder how willingly they would walk away, if the ownership of land that was supposed to be theirs, was being questioned…

 Without getting into a big debate, I’d like to spend a little time thinking about peace.
 Peace means different things to different people.
 Peace might be getting through a day without arguing with anyone, as much as it might mean a cease fire on war-torn foreign soil.

-You might not realize it, but there are ways to have control of peace.
-You may not be able to do anything about missiles being launched or bombs going off, but you can have peace in your heart, in spite of the circumstances in our world.
+You might not realize it, but there are ways to control peace.
+You may not be able to do anything about missiles being launched or bombs going off, but you can have peace in your own heart, in spite of the circumstances in our world.

 When I went through birthing classes, we were told to have an object that we focused on when the labor became increasingly hard.
 We were instructed to breathe in certain ways and we were given various recommendations as to what kind of posture would help, and so on.

 Jesus is really coming.
 The time is getting closer.
 The struggle is going to continue intensifying.
-All the things that are going on seem like bad stuff—but it’s really good stuff, when you realize this is the Word of God coming to pass in our lifetime.
+It seems like a bad thing—but it’s really a good thing, when you realize this is the Word of God coming to pass in our lifetime.